boscoh/jolecule/README.md

 Javascript was designed to be embedded in other webpages.
 The easiest way is to [embed a Jolecule widget via the website](http://jolecule.com/embed/pdb?pdb_id=1mbo).

 However, you may want to create your own webpage that embeds a Jolecule widget locally.
-This will create the creation of a suitable `dataserver.js` module.
+This requires the creation of a javascript `dataserver.js` module that holds all the protein and view data.
 The way to do this is to co-opt the static webpapps created by `jol-static.js`, and repurpose those files for your website.

 First run `jol-static.sh` to generate an existing static Jolecule webapp.
 For arguments sake, let's say we converted `1be9.pdb` and `1be9.views.json` into a webap in the `1be9-jol` directory.
 In the `1be9-jol` directory, there will be a file called `dataserver0.js`, which is the module that stores all the `1be9` data.